xBalbinus/polygonburn-watcher/README.md

-# Watch the Burn 🔥
+# Watch the Burn - Polygon 🔥
-When EIP-1559 gets deployed, ETH will be burned in every block if transactions exist.
-This website will show you how much ETH got burned in total and per block.
+With EIP-1559 deployed, this MATIC burn watcher (built on top of Watch the Burn) will give you all the burn stats you need!

 If you have a local Ethereum (we use geth but you can use any ETH client) instance, you can update `REACT_APP_WEB3_URL` in  `.env.production.local` to your local ETH instance and run this offline!
 The instructions below show how to deploy it to a remote website under nginx.